 Today, the human rights to water and sanitation (HRWS) and their correlating obligations underpin the increasingly critical work to ensure a healthy environment and a stable climate as prerequisites for the full enjoyment of human rights.
 Conversely, a safe, clean, healthy and sustainable environment is integral to the full enjoyment of a wide range of human rights, including the rights to life, health, food, education, work, water and sanitation.

-The UNDP-SIWI Water Governance Facility is hosting a high-level webinar (13 Oct) bringing together two UN experts – Dr Léo Heller, Special Rapporteur on “the Human Rights to Water and Sanitation”, and Dr David R. Boyd, Special Rapporteur on “Human Rights and the Environment”.
-Their conversation is moderated by Catarina de Albuquerque, SWA and f.
+The UNDP-SIWI Water Governance Facility was hosting a high-level webinar (13 Oct) bringing together two UN experts – Dr Léo Heller, Special Rapporteur on “the Human Rights to Water and Sanitation”, and Dr David R. Boyd, Special Rapporteur on “Human Rights and the Environment”.
+Their conversation was moderated by Catarina de Albuquerque, SWA and f.
 Special Rapporteur on the HRWS.
 The virtual session brings together actors involved in the realization of human rights during the past decade, including the two Special Rapporteurs, alongside others with stakes in water resources management and climate change adaptation across the globe.

 Globally, the climate urgency is already having devastating effects on the realization of many human rights, with risks and impacts from extreme events disproportionately affecting vulnerable populations and marginalized groups.
 State governments at all levels, development agencies, and other actors need to think differently about their responsibilities and ensuing responses by adapting water governance resources and management to meet this ‘new normal’.
 We all need to take the established and emerging human rights obligations seriously, to catalyse action and address the uncertainty that climate change is bringing us all.